NC State Extension Publications

 Skip to Introduction

-Grey leaf spot of corn (GLS) is a foliar disease that can impact yield when conditions are favorable.
-GLS is found most commonly in the Mid-Atlantic and Eastern corn belt states where favorable environmental conditions, periods of high heat and humidity, occur annually.
-Despite the potential for disease to become severe and limit yields in North Carolina, damages rarely impact grain yield.
-Local impacts may occur when susceptible hybrids are planted in areas at higher risk to infections, including low-lying areas of fields and no-till/conservation tillage situations where humidity may be high and inoculum is present.
+Gray leaf spot of corn (GLS) is commonly seen in the Mid-Atlantic and Eastern corn belt states where favorable environmental conditions, high heat and humidity, occur annually.
+GLS is one of the most common foliar diseases in the Piedmont region of North Carolina.
+The disease rarely impacts corn yields, but may be severe when susceptible hybrids are planted in high risk areas: high disease pressure (inoculum), high humidity, low-lying areas of fields, and no-till/conservation tillage situations.

 Symptoms